-The Kerry Way is Ireland’s longest way-marked walking and hiking trail with a total distance of 215 km, some of which is part of the Wild Atlantic Way.
-From this, we have selected 128 km along one of the finest walking trails to be found anywhere in Ireland.
+The Kerry Way is Ireland’s longest way-marked walking and hiking trail with a total distance of 215 km (134 miles), some of which is part of the Wild Atlantic Way.
+From this, we have selected 128 km (80 miles) along one of the finest walking trails to be found anywhere in Ireland.
 As you hike the Kerry Way, you will encounter small towns and quaint villages, old country roads and trails, castles and traditional farms in an area of outstanding natural beauty.

 The Ring of Kerry, or to give it its proper title “the Iveragh Peninsula”, is a mystical place and a wonderful opportunity to walk in an unspoiled region of Ireland that has attracted many visitors for hundreds of years.

 Prices / Dates

 Arrive at Cork, Shannon or Kerry Airport and take a bus to your first accommodation in Glenbeigh, situated on the edge of the wild Atlantic Ocean.
 We will supply you with all the travel details that you will need to get to your first accommodation in Glenbeigh as soon as we have your flight details.

 Glenbeigh is a village that welcomes you with traditional music and dance in its old-world pubs.

 The walking trail today takes you out of the village, across the river Behy and up through Behy Forest to join an old rail track.
 Your route passes the magnificent Rosbeigh Beach with stunning views over Dingle Bay before continuing through the Foilmore valley overlooked by the majestic Knocknadobar.